inmyth/mmm-java/docs/PARSING_PATTERN.md

 If tx.Account != our address, then all DeletedNodes with our address are our filled orders.
 - check also ModifiedNodes for partially filled orders with the same rules.

-### Offer Edited
 - tx.Account is our address
 - modifying or editing an order will cancel it and replace it with a new one
 - tx.TransactionType is offerCreate and has key "OfferSequence" containing the old order's sequence
 - DeletedNode contains old order

 ### Offer Canceled Not By OfferCancel
-- orders may be automatically canceled if no longer funded.
-This happens when new order is created.
+- existing orders may be automatically canceled if no longer funded.
+This may happen when a new order is created.
 - if canceled by OfferCreate then tx.TransactionType will have type OfferCreate

 ## ModifiedNodes